ember-learn/guides-source/guides/release/components-update/introducing-components.md

-You can put all of your application HTML into a single file, but in practice, you'll probably want to break it apart into smaller files.
+You _could_ put all of your application HTML into a single file, but in practice, you'll probably want to break it apart into smaller files.

-In Ember, you break your application into smaller pieces called _"components"_.
+In Ember, those smaller pieces are called _components_.

-Let's start with the sample HTML for a messaging app that we introduced in the previous chapter:
+Let's start with the sample HTML for a messaging app (that we introduced in the previous chapter, if you're reading the guides in order):

 ```html {data-filename="app/templates/application.hbs"}
 <div class="messages">